 Here is its full list of gemstones the Presidium handheld gem tester will detect (but please study the chart above, so see how the readings overlap!) -

 There is one model of thermal meter that also has a reflectivity meter, the Duo Presidium:

-Instead of giving the result as a long number you must look up in the Presidium booklet, it displays the reading as 'refractive index'.
+The other gem testers (above) display the result as a number you must look up on a chart; this reflectivity meter displays the reading as refractive index.
 The advantage of this format is that it's a standard system of numbers, all gemmologists understand it, all gemstone books and websites list the same numbers, you will soon get to recognise many of them.